 2. Estonia – Progressive and Welcoming

 Next on our list we have the Eastern European country Estonia.
-Not only does Estonia have perhaps the most technologically advanced governance in the world, but it also boasts some of the most progressive legislation on voting, healthcare, banking and taxation anywhere in the world.
+Not only does Estonia have perhaps the most technologically advanced governance, but it also boasts some of the most progressive legislation on voting, healthcare, banking and taxation anywhere in the world.